KatekovAnton/MACS-docs/API/GameUnit.md

 ```lua
 GameUnit placeUnitOnMap(Bool force)
 ```
 Places the unit on the map.
 Returns the unit itself (allows chaining).
+Will not trigger autofire.

 ---
 ```lua